IAmGigabyteSpeed/portfolio-web-app/blogs/UnderratedSongs.md

 ---
-title: "3 albums i wished people listented to pt.1"
+title: "5 albums that are not talked about enough pt.1"
 category: "Music"
 date: "26-02-2025"
 cover: "/assets/SophtwareSlump.webp"
 summary: "This blog focuses on showing 3 albums that are in my opinion underrated"
 ---

-# 3 albums i wished people listented to pt.1
+# 5 albums that are not talked about enough pt.1

 Welcome to one of my very first blogs in this website!